kuzzleio/documentation-old/src/sdk-reference/memory-storage/sinter.md

 ---

-## Callback response
+## Callback Response

-Resolves to an array of the values in the computed intersection.
+Returns an array of values in the computed intersection.